-The expenses of preparing, printing and mailing this notice of meeting and proxy material, making them available over the Internet, and all other expenses of soliciting proxies will be borne by us.
-Georgeson LLC. will solicit proxies by personal interview, mail, telephone, facsimile, e-mail, Internet or other means of electronic transmission and will request brokerage houses, banks and other custodians, nominees and fiduciaries to forward soliciting material to the beneficial owners of the common stock held of record by these persons.
-We will pay Georgeson a fee of \$14,000 covering its services and will reimburse Georgeson for payments made to brokers and other nominees for their expenses in forwarding soliciting material.
+We will pay all expenses of preparing, printing and mailing, and making available over the Internet, this notice of meeting and proxy material, as well as all other expenses of soliciting proxies for the Annual Meeting on behalf of the Board of Directors.
+Georgeson LLC will solicit proxies by personal interview, mail, telephone, facsimile, e-mail, Internet or other means of electronic transmission and will request brokerage houses, banks, and other custodians, nominees and fiduciaries to forward soliciting material to the beneficial owners of common stock held of record by these persons.
+We will pay Georgeson a fee of \$18,000 for its services and will reimburse Georgeson for payments made to brokers and other nominees for their expenses in forwarding soliciting material.
 In addition, our directors, officers and employees, who will receive no compensation in addition to their regular salary or other compensation, may solicit proxies by personal interview, mail, telephone, facsimile, e-mail, Internet or other means of electronic transmission.

-On behalf of the Board of Directors,

-Norman D. Finch Jr. Vice President, General Counsel and Secretary

-Charlotte, North Carolina April 8, 2016
+On behalf of the Board of Directors, Thomas C. Lagaly Vice President, Acting General Counsel and Secretary Charlotte, North Carolina April 6, 2017